 One of the biggest differences between cats and dogs is how much daily care they require.
 Cats are independent animals that can fend for themselves if their basic needs are met.
 Daily care requirements for cats include feeding and cleaning out their litter box, plus some play and affection (if they’re in the mood).
 Frequent brushings may also be necessary for cats with long fur.
 Dogs, on the other hand, are more high maintenance.
 They’ll need to be fed and taken outside at least several times a day.
 They also require daily exercise, which may range from a brisk walk to a long run depending on the size and breed of your pup.

 Evaluating your activity levels can help you determine whether you have the time to dedicate to a dog or if a cat would be a better choice.
 Cats also allow for more spontaneity in your daily life; you’ll never have to turn down an invitation because you have to get home to let your cat outside.
 You should also consider the activity level of your ideal pet.
 Would you prefer an animal that’s bursting with energy or a quiet companion?
 While activity levels vary by breed, dogs are generally much more energetic than cats.

 Additional cleaning responsibilities are part of the responsibility of pet ownership.
 Cats require litter boxes in their homes, which need daily cleanings.
 Dogs do their business outside (if they’re trained properly), which some people prefer over keeping a litter box in their apartment.
-You’ll be cleaning up lots of fur as well (unless you choose a hairless breed).
+You’ll be cleaning up lots of fur as well.

 Another factor to consider when deciding on an animal is the cost.
 Typically, dogs are more expensive to care for than cats because they need more food and items like leashes, collars, treats and chew toys.
 Cats come with costs as well, including food, litter and treats.
 Either way, it’s important to take cost into consideration when choosing which pet is right for you.